mcci-catena/Catena-Sketches/catena4450m101_sensor/README.md

 - <code>lorawan configure appkey <em>AppKey</em></code>
 - <code>lorawan configure join 1</code>

-After ea/codecommand you will see an `OK`.
+After each command you will see an `OK`.

 ![provisioned](./assets/provisioned.png)

-Then reboot your Catena (using the reset button on the upper board).
+Then reboot your Catena (using the `system reset` command, or the reset button on the upper board).
 You may have to close and re-open the serial monitor after resetting the Catena.

 You should then see a series of messages including: